 The information here aims to help you better understand your health and your options for treatment and care.
 Your healthcare team is there to support you in making decisions that are right for you.
 They can help by discussing your situation with you and answering your questions.

-- Nausea and vomiting of pregnancy is a common condition that usually settles by 12-14 weeks of pregnancy.
+- Nausea and vomiting of pregnancy is a common condition that settles by 20 weeks in 9 out of 10 pregnant women.

-- Hyperemesis gravidarum is a severe form of this condition and can affect up to 1 to 3 in 100 pregnant women.
+- Hyperemesis gravidarum is a severe form of this condition and can affect up to 3 in 100 pregnant women.

-- Nausea and vomiting and hyperemesis gravidarum can affect your mood, your work, your home situation and your ability to care for your family.
-Extra support from family, friends and healthcare professionals can help you.
+- Nausea and vomiting and hyperemesis gravidarum can affect your mood, your work, your home and your social life.

-- While most women can be treated at home or as outpatients in hospitals, some may need admission to hospital for treatment.
+- While most women can be treated at home or as outpatients in hospitals, 1 in 5 affected women may need admission to hospital for treatment.

-- A variety of anti-sickness medicines are available that may help your symptoms.
-While some of these medicines may not be licensed for use in pregnancy, there is no evidence that they are harmful to your baby.
+- Several different anti-sickness medicines are available that may help your symptoms.
+While some of these medicines may not be licensed for use in pregnancy, they are considered safe for you and your baby.

-Nausea and vomiting is a symptom of pregnancy and affects most women to some degree.
-It begins early in pregnancy, most commonly between the 4th and 7th week.
-It usually settles by 12–14 weeks, although in some women it may last longer.
+Nausea and vomiting are symptoms of pregnancy that affect most women.
+It starts early in pregnancy, usually between the 4th and 7th week.
+It settles by 20 weeks in 9 out of 10 women, although in some women it may last longer.
 It is often called ‘morning sickness’ but it can occur at any time of the day or night.